Earthquakes on April 3, 2026

 8.8 km---✓ ReviewedUSGS →

-A magnitude 2.8 seismic event took place 88 km SW of Nikolski, Alaska on April 3, 2026 at 21:53 UTC.
+Seismographs logged a magnitude 2.8 earthquake 88 km SW of Nikolski, Alaska with origin time 21:53 UTC on April 3, 2026.
 The event originated approximately 8.8 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 52.363°, -169.764°.
+The epicenter is at 52.363°, -169.764°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03